The Superdog Training Program (imprinting and temperament testing)

 The Temperament testing:

 This happens at 49 days (7week).
-This identifies the adult personality of the puppy regardless of breed.
+This identifies the adult personality of the puppy regardless of their sex.

 The testing criteria includes eagerness to please desire to follow reactions to site and sound dominance and submissiveness.

 The test requires that each puppy be placed in a strange/new environment.
 An experienced test giving “stranger” should administer the 9 point test.